 Domaine Borgeot Santenay 'Vieilles Vignes' 2018

-Year in, year out, this Borgeot Santenay 'Vieilles Vignes' is one of our favorites.
+Year in, year out, this Borgeot Santenay 'Vieilles Vignes' (which translates as ‘Old Vines’ is one of our favorites.
+This term holds no official age requirement however in this case the vines were actually planted by Pascals grandfather!!
 We've been drinking this wine consistently since we first met Pascal Borgeot back in 1989.
 The first Borgeot wine we tasted was his Santenay VV in the 1985 vintage.
 It was beautiful even in its youth, and we drank it lustily.
 Have done ever since.
 Pascal surprised us a few years back with a secret stash of the 1985, and we re-lived our youth in a glass.
 This is our image of Pinot Noir from the Cotes de Beaune.
-It ranks as one of the best deals in Red Burgundy on this site...which explains why it is always among the first to sell out
+It ranks as one of the best deals in Red Burgundy on this site...which explains why it is always among the first to sell out.

 BURGUNDY 2018 VINTAGE